-The cha-cha, which is a spirit made from grape, and wine (there are evidences that the wine was invented in Georgia about 8000 years ago and the locals are extremely proud of that) are the beverages mostly found on supras.
+The cha-cha,- which is a spirit made from grape -, and wine are the beverages mostly found on supras.
+Actually, there are evidences that the wine was invented in Georgia about 8000 years ago and the locals are extremely proud of that.
 However, more important than the drink, are the toasts, which are ever quite personalised and meaningful.

 There are various topics of toasts (and shots!) throughout the meeting, which follow a specific order, hosted only by one man (called “tamada“), usually the elderly one.
 This person will guide the supra but it does not mean he will be the one making all the toasts, as everyone at the gathering is invited to say something.
 But attention, there aren’t any glass half-full or half-empty.
 The glass must be fully full so the toast can begin!

-Here it’s the toasts’ order.
-Who knows it turns out to be an inspiration to improve the next happy hour!
+(Who knows it turns out to be an inspiration to improve the next happy hour!)

 About God and family;

 The next ones can be in different order but they are in the name of:

 The ancestry who passed away (then, the next one has to be compulsory about children, as they represent the continuity of life, starting from the youngest child of the family to the all of the others);